herbie-fp/herbie/README.md

 You can also run `src/herbie.rkt` directly.

-Please note that this method of installation does not work for Apple M1 systems and related ARM-architectures.
+Please note that this method of installation does not work for Apple M1 systems and related ARM architectures.
 We hope to support this in the near future.

 ## Running Herbie